FDSN/StationXML/docs/level-response.rst

    .. container:: description

       The units of the data as output from the perspective of data acquisition.
 These would be the units of the data prior to correcting for this response.
+A type to document units; use SI whenever possible.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`